souhardya-ece/RISC-V-Reference-SoC-Tapeout-Program-week3/README.md

 4. In2out:- Where the the input is in pin and output is out pin Clock Gating:- Sometimes the clk does not always go into buffer .
 With some logic it goes into the register.
 So the power is reduce rapidly.
 Recovery and removal:- Sometimes there are some async pin in the register so there are is a valid timing path get created.
+Data to data:- it gots from clk to async comb logic Latch(borrow/given):-flop to latch or vise versa.
+### Slew/Transition Analysis:-
+1. Data:- We check the data path and measure the max and min.
+2. Clk:-Here we can also do the same for the clk.
+### Load Analysis
+1. Fanout:- Max similar kind of thing that is connected to the output.
+2. Capacitance:- There are max and min value at the load of the capacitance.
+### Clock Analysis
+1. Skew :- latency difference bw different path(from clk to the reg i/p)
+2. Pulse width:- clk that is same goes to the each and every clk (in bw there are some paracitic)